House of Orange-Nassau

 The House of Orange-Nassau (Huis van Oranje-Nassau, /nl/) (Note: In isolation, van is pronounced /nl/.), also known as the House of Orange or rarely the Fourth House of Orange in comparison with the other noble houses that held the Principality of Orange, is the current reigning house of the Netherlands.
-A branch of the European House of Nassau, the house has played a central role in the politics and government of the Netherlands and elsewhere in Europe, particularly since William the Silent organised the Dutch Revolt against Spanish rule, which after the Eighty Years' War (1568–1648) led to an independent Dutch state.
-William III of Orange led the resistance of the Netherlands and Europe to Louis XIV of France and orchestrated the Glorious Revolution in England that established parliamentary rule.
-Similarly, Queen Wilhelmina of the Netherlands was instrumental in the Dutch resistance during World War II.
+A branch of the European House of Nassau, it has played a central role in the politics and government of the Netherlands since the 16th century, and elsewhere in Europe, since William the Silent organised the Dutch Revolt against Spanish rule.
+During World War II, Wilhelmina of the Netherlands became a symbol of Dutch resistance while in exile in London.

-Several members of the house served during the Eighty Years war and after as stadtholder ("governor"; Dutch: stadhouder) during the Dutch Republic.
+Several members of the house served during the Eighty Years' War and after as stadtholders ("governors"; Dutch: stadhouder) of the Dutch Republic.
 However, in 1815, after a long period as a republic, the Netherlands became a monarchy under the House of Orange-Nassau.

 The dynasty was established as a result of the marriage of Henry III of Nassau-Breda from Germany and Claudia of Chalon-Orange from French Burgundy in 1515.
 Their son René of Chalon inherited in 1530 the independent and sovereign Principality of Orange from his mother's brother, Philibert of Chalon.
 As the first Nassau to be the Prince of Orange, René could have used "Orange-Nassau" as his new family name.
 However, his uncle, in his will, had stipulated that René should continue the use of the name Chalon-Orange.
 After René's death in 1544, his cousin William of Nassau-Dillenburg inherited all of his lands.
 This "William I of Orange", in English better known as William the Silent, became the founder of the House of Orange-Nassau.